 As with all investing, your capital is at risk.
 Tax rules may change in the future.
 ISA rules apply.

 A Lifetime ISA may not be right for everyone.
 You must be 18–39 years old to open a Lifetime ISA.
-If you need to withdraw the money before you’re 60, and it’s not for the purchase of a first home up to £450,000, or a terminal illness, you’ll pay a 25% government penalty.
+If you need to withdraw the money before you’re 60, and it’s not for the purchase of a first home up to £450,000, or a terminal illness, you’ll pay a 25% government penalty (the withdrawal penalty will be temporarily reduced from 25% to 20% from 6 March 2020 till 5 April 2021 due to coronavirus).
 So you may get back less than you put in.

 Compared to a pension, the Lifetime ISA is treated differently for tax purposes.
 So you may be better off contributing to a pension.